Explorer's Guide to Wildemount: Pre-release

 On January 13, 2020, Explorer's Guide to Wildemount "rocketed to #3 on Amazon's best sellers list, then, according to Wizards of the Coast's Greg Tito, reached the #1 spot by Monday afternoon.
 Through pre-orders alone, Explorer's Guide to Wildemount has become the best-selling book on Amazon, outpacing New York Times best sellers and all other books".

-Corey Plante, for Inverse, reported that "in terms of new mechanics, Explorer's Guide to Wildemount could be even more significant to D&D than Wizards' November release, Eberron: Rising From the Last War, which introduced Artificer as a new class thanks to the unique school of magic Matthew Mercer created for Critical Role Season 2: Dunamancy. [...]
-At a more fundamental level, dunamancy acknowledges the Many Worlds Interpretation of quantum mechanics, which asserts that an infinite number of branching timelines exist. [...]
-How this will be presented in Explorer's Guide to Wildemount remains to be seen, but it already sounds exciting".
+Corey Plante, for Inverse, reported that "in terms of new mechanics, Explorer's Guide to Wildemount could be even more significant to D&D than Wizards' November release, Eberron: Rising From the Last War, which introduced Artificer as a new class thanks to the unique school of magic Matthew Mercer created for Critical Role Season 2: Dunamancy".
+Plante commented that "at a more fundamental level, dunamancy acknowledges the Many Worlds Interpretation of quantum mechanics, which asserts that an infinite number of branching timelines exist" and while the exact presentation "remains to be seen", he thought it sounded "exciting".

-Sead Fadilpasic, for TheGamer, reported on the negative criticism the Explorer's Guide to Wildemount announcement received and on Matthew Mercer's response on Reddit.
-Fadilpasic wrote that Mercer "addressed the frustrations of many fans in terms of the campaign setting, [...] - he agrees with them, and stresses that the choice of Wildemount changes nothing in any existing plans the Wizards may have for those legacy settings. [...]
-His post garnered a lot of attention - mostly positive - with people praising his work and encouraging him, going to show that while those with disparaging opinions and voices may be loud, they still do not make up the entire community".

-Christian Hoffer, for ComicBook, highlighted the differences in the publication history of 4th and 5th Edition: "by this point in 4th Edition, we had campaign setting books for the Forgotten Realms, Dark Sun, the Shadowfell, Eberron, and the Underdark.
-By comparison, we've gotten campaign setting books for the Sword Coast and Eberron, along with Ravnica and now Wildemount".
+Christian Hoffer, for ComicBook, highlighted the differences in the publication history of 4th and 5th Edition: "by this point in 4th Edition, we had campaign setting books for the Forgotten Realms, Dark Sun, the Shadowfell, Eberron, and the Underdark" while in 5th Edition, the campaign setting books released were "for the Sword Coast and Eberron, along with Ravnica and now Wildemount".
 Hoffer also reported on the divide between fans of older Dungeons & Dragons settings and fans of the newer third-party inspired settings.
 He wrote "I think that some of these issues could be solved by peeking into the pipeline and getting some confirmation that more campaign settings are being worked on. [...]
 The success of Fifth Edition means that there's not a rush to publish material before it becomes obsolete, and that means that the timeline that D&D books will come out is a lot slower".
+Sead Fadilpasic, for TheGamer, reported on the negative criticism the Explorer's Guide to Wildemount announcement received and on Matthew Mercer's response on Reddit.
+Fadilpasic wrote that Mercer "addressed the frustrations of many fans in terms of the campaign setting", noting Mercer's agreement with fans and that he stressed "the choice of Wildemount changes nothing in any existing plans the Wizards may have for those legacy settings. [...]
+His post garnered a lot of attention – mostly positive – with people praising his work and encouraging him, going to show that while those with disparaging opinions and voices may be loud, they still do not make up the entire community".